n-grace-henry/MS-Thesis/README.md

 The next step is calculating trophic position.
 This script still needs to be tweaked to represent accurate TDF and beta values.
 As of 2/14 it is a work in progress.
 The produced csv file "main.trophic.csv" is the same as "main.data.csv" but there is an added column for trophic position.

 Mass_Effects.R -> This script is to determine if there is a relationship between area under the curve and isotope signature.
 It first drift corrects the cleaned data, but does not consolidate and saves each run in a folder called "processed".
 Then it compacts this csv into one sheet, called "data_full.csv" and saves this in the final folder.
+This script identified 4 outlier points that are likely the result of too large a mass, impacting d15N value.
+These 4 values are going to be removed and then the values in this sheet will be consolidated into a csv file called "mass_effect_correct".

 ### final folder